tewarid/tewarid.github.io/_posts/2014/2014-08-26-handling-variable-number-of-arguments-in-lua.md

 tags: lua programming
 comments: true
 ---
+# Handling variable number of arguments in Lua

 Here's a quick example of how variable number of arguments can be handled in Lua.
 It has been tested with Lua 5.1 and 5.2.